mnaamani/otr4-em/doc/API.md

             console.log("new instance tag:",instag);
         }
    });

 ### user.fingerprint(accountname,protocol)

-To retreive the fingerprint of a key:
+To retrieve the fingerprint of a key:

 	user.fingerprint("alice@jabber.org","xmpp");